 What is the Water Quality in Herriman, Utah?

-Compared to other US cities over 50,000, Herriman water quality ranks in the high range for contamination excluding Lead.
+Compared to other US cities, Herriman water quality ranks in the high range for contamination excluding Lead.

 Let’s look closer at what’s in Herriman water.